dcuartielles/bash_site/README.md

 ### Image thumbnails of articles

 If people want to share specific articles from their course / site, they need to add a bit of HTML love to their headers.
 More [information here](https://nickcarmont8.medium.com/how-to-add-a-website-thumbnail-for-sharing-your-html-site-on-social-media-facebook-linkedin-12813f8d2618)

+### PDF renderer for the whole course

+Render the whole course as a book of sorts

+### PDF renderer for exercises

+Render an exercise as a PDF

+### HTML renderer for exercises

+Render an exercise as an HTML file

+### Download full course

+Puts the whole course into a single compressed file and adds it as a download at the bottom of the index site

+### Download compressed exercise block

+New block that compresses the markdown version of an exercise, its images and code and puts them into a zip file, adding it inside the article

+### Empty course generation script

+Add the amount of exercises, the default template, a string with template names for some exercises, and see how the scaffolding of a course grows in front of your eyes